edimuj/cordova-plugin-audioinput/README.md

 audioinput.getAudioContext();
 ```

+## Motivate us!
+Do you use this plugin in an published app?
+Feel free to star the project and/or message me about it.
+It is always super-exciting to see real-world applications using this plugin, and it helps us to prioritize new features and bug fixes.

 ## Contributing
 This project is open-source, so contributions are welcome.
 Just ensure that your changes doesn't break backward compatibility!